teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo apt install flatpak
       flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-for both of these you will need admin permission.

       flatpak install flathub org.kde.digikam

+after which you can run it as follow

+      flatpak run org.kde.digikam

+This runs digikam in a container, so by default you don't see much of what's outside of this.
+You have limited access to folders (/home and /media being the exception).

       flatpak install flathub flatseal
       sudo flatpak override org.kde.digikam --filesystem=/Photos
-      flatpak run org.kde.digikam

-especially the last command to run the **digikam** command.

 ### snap